Post-Quantum-Mesh/nginx-oqs/README.md

         nginx -V

-## Running
+## TLS Demo

-### NGINX TLS
+### Startup TLS Server:

-Full instructions can be found in [/nginx_openssl_tls/README.md](https://github.com/wsu-cpts421-sp22/f5-quantum/blob/main/nginx_openssl_tls/README.md)

-1. Startup TLS Server: Open one terminal and run the following command:
+Open one terminal and run the following command:

     ./init.sh

+The following commands will be run by the shell script:

+    sudo docker build -t tls-test-img .
+    sudo docker network create test_net
+    sudo docker run --network test_net --name tls-test-img -p 4433:4433 tls-test-img

-2. Query TLS Server: In a second terminal, run the following command:
+### Query TLS Server:

+In a second terminal, run the following command:

     ./query.sh

+The following command retrieves the [curl](https://hub.docker.com/r/openquantumsafe/curl) image enabled with quantum-safe crypto operations.
+It can be used to retrieve data from any OQS-enabled TLS1.3 server as follows:

+    sudo docker run --network test_net -it openquantumsafe/curl curl -k https://tls-test-img:4433 -e SIG_ALG=dilithium3

-3. Terminate TLS Server: In a second terminal, run the following command:
+### Terminate TLS Server:

+In a second terminal, run the following command:

     ./kill.sh

+The following commands will be run by the shell script:

+    sudo docker kill tls-test-img
+    sudo docker container prune -f
+    sudo docker network prune -f

+### Benchmarking:

-4. Benchmarking: Basic performance metrics can be retrieved from the SSL/TLS handshake using openSSL's s_time function.
+Simple performance metrics can be retrieved from the SSL/TLS handshake using openSSL's s_time function.
 In a second terminal, run the following command:

     ./test.sh -t <TEST_TIME> -s <SIG_ALG>

 The flags -s and -t allow for passing parameters to the performance test script.
 TEST_TIME (default = 10) dictates how long (in seconds) that connections are established.
 SIG_ALG (default = dilithium3) dictates which quantum-safe cryptographic signing should be used.
 It is not advised to change the SIG_ALG without first changing the Dockerfile for the TLS/SSL server -- it uses dilithium3 as a default.